-DRY COMBAT SUBMERSIBLE AND SHALLOW WATER COMBAT SUBMERSIBLE
+DRY COMBAT SUBMERSIBLE

-Naval Special Warfare is fielding two new undersea platforms -- the Dry Combat Submersible (left) and Shallow Water Combat Submersible.
-DCS has a dry interior, enabling longer mission durations with improved comfort and communication, with more space for additional crew.
-DCS contains a compartment to carry operators, a swimmer lock-in/lock-out compartment, and an aft command center where the pilot and copilot operate the submersible.
-SWCS is slightly larger than the MK VIII with a longer range, higher payload capacity, more advanced computer and communication systems, and improved navigation functionality.
+Naval Special Warfare is fielding two new undersea platforms - the Dry Combat Submersible (DCS) and the Shallow Water Combat Submersible (SEAL Delivery Vehicle (SDV) MK 11).
+The DCS has a dry interior, enabling longer mission durations with improved comfort and communication.
+DCS contains a compartment to carry operators, a swimmer lock-in/lock-out compartment, and a command compartment where the pilot and co-pilot operate the submersible.

-SEAL DELIVERY VEHICLE
+SEAL DELIVERY VEHICLES

-The MK VIII MOD 1 SEAL Delivery Vehicle is a free-flooding wet submersible designed for undersea special operations including direct action, hydrographic reconnaissance and insertion/extraction of SEALs.
-SDVs can be inserted into the water via a DDS-equipped submarine, or surface ships.
+The SEAL Delivery Vehicle (SDV) MK8 is a free-flooding wet submersible designed for undersea special operations including direct action, hydrographic reconnaissance and insertion/extraction of SEALs.
+SDVs can be inserted into the water via Dry Deck Shelter equipped submarines, or surface ships.
+The SDV MK 11 is slightly larger than the SDV MK 8 with a longer range, higher payload capacity, more advanced computer and communication systems, and improved navigation functionality.